Designed by schools for schools, the refreshed Artsmark will help you to embed arts and culture in your whole school improvement plan.

 We believe that every child should have an opportunity to create, experience and participate in extraordinary work.
 At the heart of Artsmark, seven quality principles give structure and substance to a curriculum which can unlock the potential of children and young people and help them to develop their skills and talents.

 The process will enrich, develop and strengthen your school’s arts and culture provision.
 Artsmark also celebrates your school’s strengths and helps you to share them with the wider world.

-Artsmark schools gain access to exceptional resources and networks of cultural organisations, helping them develop and strengthen their arts provision.
+Artsmark schools gain access to exceptional resources, expertise, offers and networks of cultural organisations.

-Artsmark has a common sense application process that is light on paperwork and flexible to how each school is run.
-It costs £500 (£250 for schools with fewer than 100 pupils).
-The fee includes the Development Day induction training for two members of staff and ongoing support from us.
-Find out more about how Artsmark works.
+Registering for Artsmark has a common sense application process that is light on paperwork and flexible to how each school is run.

 To find out more and register your school please visit www.artsmark.org.uk